Marjorie Meinel: Later career

 In 1983 Meinel co-authored with Aden the book Sunsets, Twilights, and Evening Stars on the various optical phenomena visible from sunset, including their observations of the optical effects of volcanic eruptions.

 In 1984 Meinel and Aden were recruited by the Jet Propulsion Laboratory (JPL) in Pasadena to work on identifying the next-generation space telescope project that was to follow on from the Hubble Space Telescope (HST).
 Their work at JPL focused on telescope design, including optical systems, the TAU mission, the Large Deployable Reflector project, and applications of interferometry.
 Meinel and Aden served on the Hubble Independent Optical Review Panel advising NASA on the state of the telescope's mirrors and suitable measures to counteract the spherical aberration ground into its primary mirror.

 In 1995 Meinel and Aden retired from JPL, though they continued to work for JPL as consultants, alongside researching and publishing papers on telescope design and costings.

 Meinel's health began to decline and she was diagnosed with Alzheimer's disease.
 In 2004 she published her final paper.
 In 2006 the couple moved to Henderson, Nevada, where Meinel died June 24, 2008, from natural causes at the age of 86.
 She was survived by Aden and their seven children.
 Aden Meinel died in 2011.

+In 2022, a biography of Meinel and Aden was published by Oxford University Press, titled With Stars in Their Eyes: The Extraordinary Lives and Enduring Genius of Aden and Marjorie Meinel by James B. Breckinridge and Alec M. Pridgeon.